BootcampFinalBoss/wallaclone-backend/README.md

 ]
 ```

-- price and price range:
+- Price and Price range:

   - 1000 will looks for ads with an equal price as the assigned:
     http://localhost:5000/api/adverts?price=1000